 This 2014 rodent study detailed significant and lasting epigenetic DNA methylation in the hippocampus part of the limbic system as a result of fear-extinction training.

-The researchers missed the boat, in my opinion, when explaining in interviews how their research could apply to humans.
+The researchers missed the boat when explaining in interviews how their research could apply to humans.
 What I understood from the interviews was that the researchers were focused on targeting human genes with some outside action.

 Recommending human gene therapy smelled like an agenda.
 If these epigenetic modifications were induced by training in rodents, wouldn’t the next step be research into reversal training or therapeutic activity for humans?